fastapi/typer/docs/tutorial/typer-command.md

 * `--name TEXT`: The name of the CLI program to use in docs.
 * `--output FILE`: An output file to write docs to, like README.md.
+* `--title TEXT`: A title to use in the docs, by default the name of the command.

 For example: